-The Litton Industries, portable micro wave oven is available as an option in

-your Excella.
-Airstream dealers cannot

-service or make adjustments to the oven.

-This must be done by an authorized Litton Industries dealer.
-If you ever have

-problems with the oven check the local
+The Litton Industries, portable microwave oven is available as an option in your Excella.
+Airstream dealers cannot service or make adjustments to the oven.
+This must be done by an authorized Litton Industries service agency.
+If you ever have problems with the oven check the list of authorized service agents.
+This list is packed in your microwave oven.

-telephone directory for the nearest

-dealer.